Is Plagiarism a Crime

 They treat it as the direct opposite of academic dishonesty.
 You are using someone else work to gain an academic score.
 In some instances, plagiarism is seen as a moral offense.

 In most learning institutions, plagiarism is a severe crime.
-To curb the vice, some institutions offer their students a course on plagiarism and ways to avoid it in their works.
+To curb the vice, some institutions offer their students a course on plagiarism and ways to avoid it in their work.
 From the beginning of a student’s career, it’s prudent to learn and implement the principles of good academic practice.

-Plagiarism is not a crime in school or in college because it does not directly infringe on the copyright laws or cause financial loss for the source document.
+Plagiarism is not a crime in school or college because it does not directly infringe on copyright laws or cause financial loss for the source document.
 However, plagiarism is prohibited in schools and universities, and any instance of copy-pasting is heavily penalized.

 Students are taught about plagiarism by first being introduced to what it is, knowing when it is happening, and lastly, they are taken through developing practical academic skills.